LACTATION UNIVERSITY

 It can be challenging to find a willing IBCLC with a busy enough practice to take on a mentee.
 If this option is available, it is a great way to learn applicable skills and learn first-hand from a practicing Lactation Consultant.
 With any pathway, having an IBCLC to even informally mentor is an asset.

-We periodically host live, interactive webinars demystifying the entire process of becoming an IBCLC.
+Periodically, we host live, interactive webinars demystifying the entire process of becoming an IBCLC.
 Sign up to be notified when the next webinar is scheduled

 The How to Become an IBCLC Webinar discusses: